 The lower the temperature, the more smoke flavor you will have so while they are versatile, I recommend some slow smoke time before cranking up the heat.
 That was just the method I used for these beer can chickens on the Camp Chef pellet grill and it did not disappoint.

-I've been using the Woodwind SG for a while and it does a fine job on these smoked beer can chickens.
+I've been using the Camp Chef Woodwind for a while and it does a fine job on these smoked beer can chickens.